-- When can I file an Emergency Petition for Review in the context of Administrative and Reinstatement Orders? - What type of Emergency Motions to Reopen might be possible? - Is a Habeas Petition or another Federal Court action a viable option?
+- How Can Administrative and Reinstatement Orders Be Challenged, Including Emergency Petitions for Review? - What Types of Emergency EOIR Motions to Reopen Might Be Possible? - Is a Habeas Petition or Another Federal Court Action a Viable Option?

 Who Should Attend

 This training is designed for immigration attorneys who want to learn how imminent removals might be halted with legal challenges.
 Participants should have a basic knowledge of immigration law, but need not have prior experience with challenging orders of removal.